oksana-makarova/CS205-QuantumSimulations/docs/spark.md

 <img src="figs/fileexplorer_oncluster.png" alt="hi" class="inline"/>

-Spin up an AWS instance following the steps in lab 9, and follow those steps to install spark locally as well.
+Spin up an AWS instance following the steps in lab 9, and follow those steps to install PySpark locally as well.
 Choose a c4.xlarge.
 Use scp to copy testdir_spark.zip, polarization_avg_spark.py, and polz_avg_test_nospark.py to the AWS instance.
 Then run
 ```
 $ sudo apt-get install unzip
 $ unzip testdir_spark.zip
 $ sudo apt install python
 ```

-To run the serial, non-spark script polz_avg_test_nospark.py (the spark version does not use pandas!
+To run the serial, non-spark script polz_avg_test_nospark.py (the PySpark version does not use pandas!
 But the serial version does), we will need to install some python packages.
 In the command line, run
 ```
 $ sudo apt install python-pip
 $ pip install pandas